Requirements & Procedures

 Important: Only the jury grade will appear on these sheets.
 This jury grade is 25% of your final applied music lesson grade.

 Scheduling a jury performance time is the student’s responsibility.
-Watch for email notifications containing sign up information, typically sent three weeks prior to finals week.
+Watch for posted notices and email notifications (usually three weeks prior to finals week) and come to the Music Office to sign up.
 Music juries take place during finals week.

 Juries are scheduled at intervals, as follows:

 For students enrolled in 111-412 track or 161-462 track (other than Voice):